 - 21.1 This section deals only with appeals relating to premises licensing and other decisions by the Licensing Authority.
-The avenues of appeal against decisions the Licensing Authority are set out in sections 206 and 209 of the Act. - 21.2 If an application under Part 8 of the Act is rejected, only the applicant may appeal.
-If an application under Part 8 of the Act is granted, the applicant and a person who made representations may appeal. does not automatically follow that who made the person the representations will be appellant.
-It could be the licensee who appealing, because he or she considers conditions attached to the licence onerous. too arrangements will apply in appeals against a decision not to take action following a review, and in relation to the grant of temporary use notices.
-The Licensing Authority will choose who it has as its witness. - 21.3 If the Licensing Authority takes action or determines to take no action (which may include revocation or suspension of the licence, or the removal or addition of licence conditions) after the review of a licence, any of the following may appeal: - The licence holder - A person who made representations in relation to the review
+The avenues of appeal against decisions the Licensing Authority are set out in sections 206 and 209 of the Act. - If an application under Part 8 of the 21.2 Act is rejected, only the applicant may appeal.
+If an application under Part 8 of the Act is granted, the applicant and a person who made representations may appeal.
+It does not automatically follow that the who made person the representations will be appellant.
+It could be the licensee who because he appealing. or she considers conditions attached to the licence too onerous.
+Similar arrangements will apply in appeals against a decision not to take action following a review, and in relation to the grant of temporary use notices.
+The Licensing Authority will choose who it has as its witness. - 21.3 If the Licensing Authority takes action or determines to take no action (which may include revocation or suspension of the licence, or the removal or addition of licence conditions) after the review of a licence, any of the following may appeal: - The licence holder - A person who made representations in relation to the review - Where relevant, the person who applied for the review - The Commission. - 21.4 Where the Licensing Authority makes a decision in relation to the transfer of a premises licence, which may involve amending licence conditions, the licence holder and the applicant for transfer have a right of appeal.

-- Where relevant, the person who applied for the review - The Commission. - 21.4 Where the Licensing Authority makes a decision in relation to the transfer of a premises licence, which may involve amending licence conditions, the licence holder and the applicant for transfer have a right of appeal. - 21.5 Notice of an appeal must be given within 21 days of notice of the decision being received by the appellant.
-During that period, and until any appeal that has been brought has been finally determined, a determination or the other action by the Licensing Authority under Part 8 of the Action will not have effect unless the authority so directs (see section 208 of the Act). - In many cases, it is a requirement of 21.6 the Act that Licensing Authority gives clear and comprehensive reasons for rejection of an application.
-To clear and transparent the Licensing Authority will give reasons for all its decisions (see section 165 of the act, which is also applied in relation to other applications under Part 8 of the Act).
-A failure to give reasons may compel a person to appeal, and may suggest that the Licensing Authority did not make its decision with regard to all the information that it should have regard to, and in line with its obligation under section 153 (regardless of the decision that was reached). - 21.7 Any appeal against the Licensing Authority is made to the Magistrates court.
+- 21.5 Notice of an appeal must be given within 21 days of notice of the decision being received by the appellant.
+During that period, and until any appeal that has been brought has been finally determined, a determination or the other action by the Licensing Authority under Part 8 of the Action will not have effect unless the authority so directs (see section 208 of the Act). - 21.6 In many cases, it is a requirement of the Act that Licensing Authority gives clear and comprehensive reasons for rejection of an application.
+To clear transparent the and Licensina Authority will give reasons for all its decisions (see section 165 of the act, which is also applied in relation to other applications under Part 8 of the Act).
+A failure to give reasons may compel a person to appeal, and may suggest that the Licensing Authority did not make its decision with regard to all the information that it should have regard to, and in line with its obligation under section (regardless of the decision that was reached). - 21.7 Any appeal against the Licensing Authority is made to the Magistrates court.
 The Magistrates court is located at:

-South Cumbria Magistrates' Court, Abbey Road, Barrow-in-Furness Cumbria LA14 5QX
+South Cumbria Magistrates' Court, Abbey Road, Barrow-in-Furness Cumbria LA14 5QX 01229 820161 court within a period of 21 days, beginning with the day on which the appellant was notified by the Licensing Authority of the decision being appealed.